Lead Time: Why it Was Slow in Kanban, and How it Hurts Scrum Teams Today

 What is Lead Time?

 In Kanban methodology, lead time is the time it takes for a task which appears in your workflow to be completed and delivered to customers.
-Lead time is an important metric because in Kanban, tasks constantly enter the pipeline and we need to know how quickly the team is completing them.
+This is an important metric because in Kanban, tasks constantly enter the pipeline and we need to know how quickly the team is completing them.

 In Scrum methodology, lead time is supposedly constant.
 Scrum is a time-boxed approach, where teams operate in fixed-length sprints of 1-4 weeks.
 For example, if a team commits to completing 10 user stories in the next two week sprint, the lead time of those user stories will be two weeks.